 Rush is a 2013 biographical sports film centered on the rivalry between two Formula One drivers, the Briton, James Hunt, and the Austrian, Niki Lauda, during the 1976 motor-racing season.
 It was written by Peter Morgan, directed by Ron Howard, and starred Chris Hemsworth as Hunt and Daniel Brühl as Lauda.

 The movie perfectly portrays the intense rivalry between James Hunt and Niki Lauda.
+It doesn’t feature ordinary car chase scenes.
 It is full of action, fun, and drama.
-I recommend watching it to everyone whether they like Formula 1 or not.
+That’s why I recommend watching it to everyone, whether you like Formula 1 or not.

 14. Hacksaw Ridge, 2016